Mechanistic Interpretability of Large-Scale Counting in LLMs through a System-2 Strategy: Behavioral Results

 \section{Behavioral Results}

-To illustrate how LLMs lose counting precision in long contexts, we first measure the average prediction probability of Qwen2.5 7B~\citep{qwen25} across different context sizes.
+To illustrate how LLMs lose counting precision in long contexts, we first measure the average prediction probability of Qwen2.5-7B~\citep{qwen25} across different context sizes.
 As shown in Figure~\ref{fig:output_probs:baseline}, model confidence decreases as the number of items exceeds 10.
 We also observe systematic biases toward more frequent numbers.
-For example, target counts of 16 and 21 are often predicted as 15 and 20.
+For example, target counts of 16 and 24 are often predicted as 15 or 25, with 21 and 22 typically predicted as 20.

-We then conduct more systematic experiments on both open-source and closed-source models.
-For open-source models, we evaluate Qwen2.5 7B, Llama 3 8B~\citep{llama3}, and Gemma 3 27B~\citep{gemma}, which have 28, 32, and 62 layers, respectively.
-In addition, we evaluate GPT-4o~\citep{Achiam2023GPT4} and Gemini-2.5-Pro~\citep{gemini2025pushing} as stronger proprietary models on longer contexts.
+We then conduct more systematic experiments on both open-source and closed-source models, covering different model sizes, depths, training strategies, and tokenization schemes.
+For open-source models, we evaluate Qwen2.5-7B, Llama3-8B~\citep{llama3}, and Gemma3-27B~\citep{gemma3}, which have 28, 32, and 62 layers, respectively.
+In addition, we evaluate GPT-4o~\citep{Achiam2023GPT4} and Gemini-2.5-Pro~\citep{gemini2025pushing} as stronger proprietary models on longer contexts \footnote{For these stronger closed-source models, performance is near-perfect for shorter contexts (below 50 items).
+We therefore use longer contexts, where the task is no longer saturated and differences between strategies become visible.}.
 The corresponding results are reported in Tables~\ref{tab:behavioral:open_source} and~\ref{tab:behavioral:closed_source}.
-Across all models, we find that only one configuration consistently succeeds on long contexts: structured inputs combined with intermediate reasoning steps.
+Overall, performance decreases as context size increases and is associated with model scale, especially depth, with larger and deeper models showing higher accuracy.
+For each model, we find that only one configuration consistently succeeds on long contexts: structured inputs combined with intermediate reasoning steps.

 Surprisingly, encouraging CoT reasoning alone, without structured input, does not yield a notable improvement.
 Furthermore, structured input without intermediate steps is also ineffective and can be harmful in some cases.
-A likely explanation is that models must first consolidate partial results in intermediate steps before aggregating them into the final answer through a two-stage process.
-Our observational and causal analyses provide further insight into why models cannot simultaneously gather partial counts from the context and add them up without loss.
-Overall, these results show that neither external structure nor reasoning alone is sufficient.
+These results show that neither external structure nor reasoning alone is sufficient.
 Their combination is necessary to overcome large-scale counting failures.
+In many models, the unstructured short-answer baseline performs better than the structured short-answer baseline.
+This suggests that the model must first consolidate partial results in intermediate steps before aggregating them into the final answer through a two-stage process.